Although we cannot see it in our eyes ... everything is in a connection beyond our imagination.

-Material : Potter's clay, glaze, Urushi(Japanese lacquer), pure silver powder, Pin / silver 950 and 925, stainless
+Material : Potter's clay, glaze, Urushi(Japanese lacquer), pure gold powder, Pin / silver 950 and 925, stainless

 Yukiko Kakimoto is a contemporary artist.
 Yukiko's artistic approach is intuitively and combines different disciplines that she has been practicing indiscriminately from an early age.
 Yukiko decisively shifted focus on combining wearable art with beautiful Japanese unique culture, she is dedicated to contemporary art jewelry.
 Using Potter's clay, glaze, Urushi(Japanese lacquer), Sumi(Japanese black ink), pure gold powder, sterling silver, and many other natural materials, Yukiko creates art that is wearable in small palm-size.

 Born in Kyoto, Japan, the origin of Yukiko's creation is in her childhood.
 Yukiko was a girl who was fascinated with drawing, making stories, and creating something freely.
 Yukiko is a self-taught artist who for a long time has been developing skills through, trial and error, and her own unique style of work.